OTC supplements for cognitive function gains

 Research shows that low levels of tryptophan could cause reduced memory and concentration, so it makes sense that supplementing with tryptophan could enhance these functions, especially where a deficiency occurs.
 You can also boost tryptophan levels with the OTC supplement 5HTP.

-If you’re considering a stack – try Ruck Smarter which combines both 80 Brain and No2 Max.
+If you’re considering a stack – try Ruck Smarter which combines both 80 Brain and NOxide.
 We’ve designed the formulas in these supplements specifically for their effects on the brain during rugby training and games.

 1) Exercise and mental health